We want it to be simple, direct and easily managed. It’s not.

 Two key challenges were breaking down silos to improve collaboration and increasing the ability to engage animated conversations inside and outside of the organization.

-The Worldview Intelligence framework was used to depersonalize conversations, improve cross departmental collaboration and have more challenging conversations within their departments.
+The Worldview Intelligence Six Dimensions Framework was used to depersonalize conversations, improve cross departmental collaboration and have more challenging conversations within their departments.
 The Governing Council recognized a need to change their own communication within the Council in order to change their external communication to constituents.